Dimtemp/AzureDataFactory/lab-42-mappingdataflow.md

 ## Task 3: Using Mapping Data Flow transformation

-1. **Add a Select transformation to rename and drop a column**: In the preview of the data, you may have noticed that the "Rotton Tomatoes" column is misspelled.
+1. **Add a Select transformation to rename and drop a column**: In the preview of the data, you may have noticed that the "Rotton Tomato" column is misspelled.
 To correctly name it and drop the unused Rating column, you can add a [Select transformation](https://docs.microsoft.com/azure/data-factory/data-flow-select) by clicking on the + icon next to your ADLS source node and choosing **Select** under Schema modifier.

     ![Adding a Transformation to a Mapping Data Flow in Azure Data Factory](images/M07-E03-T03-img01.png)